khueue/prolongo/diary.md

    work (again).
 I am actually getting a reasonable cursor thingy now, so this should not be hard at all.
 Tomorrow I will implement get_more and such.
 Things will progress.

+ * May 18.
+Cursors might even be feature-complete now.
+CRUD-wise, there is not that much to be done now.
+Need to implement delete, but that is pretty much it.
+Should clean things up seriously before I wrap basic commands.
+Should also write lots of tests.